 Objective

-At the end of Chapter 6 you will understand how to build a complete WICED IOT App using one of the cloud application protocols (MQTT, COAP, AMQP, HTTP or Sockets).
+At the end of Chapter 6 you will understand how to build a complete WICED IoT App using one of the cloud application protocols (MQTT, COAP, AMQP, HTTP or Sockets).
 In addition, you will have a big picture understanding of each of those protocols.

 This section is the prequel to Chapter 6 with the foundation information required to understand the rest of the chapter.
-At the end of this section you should understand the basics of Encryption, Secure Channels, Sockets and the Application Protocols HTTP, MQTT, AMQP, and COAP
+At the end of this section you should understand the basics of Encryption, Secure Channels, Sockets and the Application Protocols HTTP, MQTT, AMQP, and COAP.

 Time: 4 Hours